niander/niander.github.io/_pages/about.md

 UNDER CONSTRUCTION

-Please use my linked socials.
+Please use my linked socials and my CV linked above in the navigation bar.